-This 2014 update maintains the primary vision of the 2004 plan to establish an interconnected system of habitat and greenways along the county's rivers and streams, while also seeking to preserve other sites that have unique or rare conservation values.
+This 2020 update maintains the primary vision of the Legacy Lands Program to establish an interconnected system of habitat and greenways along the county's rivers and streams, while also seeking to preserve other sites that have unique or rare conservation values.
 It identifies 19 watershed-based subareas, and uses GIS mapping layers to highlight high-value conservation lands and project opportunities.
-The 2014 update does not create a subgroup of Tier 1 project opportunities.
 The update recognizes that each subarea possesses significant conservation values for public use, habitat protection, clean water, and other purposes, and believes no project opportunities should be subordinated or removed from consideration for project implementation.

 A list of the 19 county subareas, including brief descriptions, is included at the end of this chapter.
-Detailed subarea narratives and maps are included in Appendix A. While the habitat and greenway element is the primary focus of the 2014 update, chapters relating to Goals and Objectives, and Conservation Resources Inventory, and Needs Assessment include separate sections that focus on habitat and greenways, farm, and forest lands.
+Detailed subarea narratives and maps are included in Appendix A. While the habitat and greenway element is the primary focus of the 2020 update, chapters relating to Goals and Objectives, Conservation Resources Inventory, and Needs Assessment include separate sections that focus on habitat and greenways, farm, and forest lands.